 Ilena has a strong interest in sporting, post-operative and workplace rehabilitation.
 Away from work Ilena enjoys all outdoor activities, particularly running, having competed in 2 half marathons as well as being an avid traveller.

 Jessica is a physiotherapist from the University of Notre Dame.
 During her time at university she worked as a sports trainer at Palmyra Rugby Club.
-Jessica has experience working in both private practive and with sport clubs.
-Since working as a physiotherapist Jess has formed particular interest in Bowen Therapy, specifically neurostructural integration technique (a form of alternative soft tissue therapy) and acupuncture.
-Jess is one of our clinical Pilates instructors having undertaken pilates classes herself for many years and experiencing the benefit of it first hand.
-General interests include scuba diving, relaxing at the beach, waterpolo and swimming.
-She hopes to work with an international sporting team in the future.
+Jessica has experience working in both private practice and with sport clubs.
+Since working as a physiotherapist Jess has formed particular interest in Bowen Therapy, specifically neurostructural integration technique (a form of alternative soft tissue therapy).
+Jess regularly uses acupuncture as a part of her physiotherapy treatment.
+Jess is one of our clinical Pilates instructors having undertaken Pilates classes herself for many years and experiencing the benefit of it first-hand.
+Her general interests include scuba diving, relaxing at the beach, waterpolo and swimming.

 Jenna graduated from Notre Dame University in 2010.
 She completed an extensive Pilates Instructor Training Program (500hours).
 She has also completed a Level One Mat Pilates course under the Pilates Institute of Australasia.
 Jenna previously worked as a sports trainer and Physiotherapist for the Palmyra Rugby Club and also did regular massage for the Perth Wildcats basketball team from 2009-12.

-Jenna has an interest in musculoskeletal physiotherapy as well as dance and sporting injuries.
-She enjoys taking clients through Pilates classes and also participates in elite Pilates Reformer classes.
+Jenna has an interest in musculoskeletal physiotherapy as well as dance and sporting injuries and she is qualified to perform dry needling.
+She is a Physio Exercise Instructor and enjoys teaching classes and also participates in elite Pilates Reformer classes.
 Other interests include dance and netball and watching the footy!

 Dean plays both cricket and football and enjoys watching just about any other sport.
 If he isn’t in the clinic there’s a fair chance he’s out playing sport or fishing.